DIFFER: Decomposing Individual Reward for Fair Experience Replay in Multi-Agent Reinforcement Learning: Experiments

-For the sake of a complete presentation of the performance of DER, we choose a discrete action space environment \textit{The StarCraft Multi-Agent Challenge} and a continuous action space environment \textit{Multi-Agent Mujoco}.

-The StarCraft Multi-Agent Challenge (SMAC) \cite{samvelyan19smac} is currently a mainstream cooperative multi-agent environment with partial observability.
-In this paper, we use the default environment setting for SMAC with version SC 2.4.10.
-There are various scenarios supported by SMAC and each scenario contains a confrontation between two teams of units, where one is controlled by a trained model while the other is controlled by a built-in strategy.
-The scenarios on the SMAC benchmark can be classified into three different levels of difficulties: \textit{Easy}, \textit{Hard} and \textit{Super Hard} scenarios.

-Multi-Agent Mujoco (MAMujoco), proposed by \cite{peng2021facmac}, is a continuous cooperative multi-agent robotic control environment.
+\paragraph{Training Environments.} We choose discrete action space environments \textit{The StarCraft Multi-Agent Challenge} (SMAC) \cite{samvelyan19smac} and \textit{Google Football Research} (GRF) \cite{kurach2020google}, as well as a continuous action space environment \textit{Multi-Agent Mujoco} (MAMujoco)\cite{peng2021facmac} to conduct our experiments.
+SMAC is currently a mainstream cooperative multi-agent environment with partial observability.
+We use the default environment setting for SMAC with version SC 2.4.10.
+GFR is a platform that facilitates multi-agent reinforcement learning in the field of football.
+We conduct the experiments on two academy scenarios in GRF.
+MAMujoco is a continuous cooperative multi-agent robotic control environment.
 Each agent represents a part of a robot or a single robot.
 All of the tasks mentioned in this work are configured according to their default configuration.
-We set maximum observation distance to $k=0$ for $\mathtt{Humanoid-v2}$ and $k=1$ for $\mathtt{manyagent\_swimmer}$.